Royal Borough of Kingston upon Thames: Coat of arms

 The Kingston coat of arms displays three salmon and its shield is almost identical to the coat of arms of the Swedish municipality of Laholm.
 Both coats of arms can be traced back to the 16th century.
-The arms of the Norwegian town of Mandal is also similar, but more recent.
+The arms of the former Mandal Municipality in Norway was also similar, but more recent.

 In 1966 the newly created London Borough added a set crests and supporters taken from the localities merged into it.
 The crest came from the Municipal Borough of Malden and Coombe, with that borough's arms hung from the neck of the stag, and the supporters taken from Municipal Borough of Surbiton, with again its arms hanging from the stags' necks.

 International links

 Although not officially 'twinned', The Royal Borough of Kingston has a partner city of Oldenburg in Germany and Gwanak-gu, an administrative subdivision of Seoul, in South Korea.
 Some road signs announce that Kingston is linked with Delft in the Netherlands but this official link has ended.